-- Academic Probation: Any student who has attempted a minimum of 12 semester units at Grossmont-Cuyamaca Community College District (GCCCD) and whose cumulative grade point average falls below a 2.0 in courses receiving letter grades shall be placed on academic probation.
-The student will be notified of the significance of probation and the services available. - 2.
-Lack-of-Progress Probation: Any student who has enrolled in a total of at least 12 semester units at GCCCD shall be placed on lack-of-progress probation when the student's cumulative units indicate 50 percent or more units of "W," "I" or "NP."
-The student will be notified of the significance of probation and the services available. - 3.
+- Academic Probation: Any student who has attempted a minimum of 12 semester units at Grossmont-Cuyamaca Community College District (GCCCD) and whose cumulative college grade point average falls below a 2.0 in courses receiving letter grades shall be placed on academic probation. - Lack-of-Progress Probation: Any student who has enrolled in a total of at least 12 semester units (beginning with the Fall 1981 semester) at GCCCD shall be placed on lack-of-progress probation when the student's cumulative units indicate 50 percent or more units of "W," "I", "NC" or "NP." - 3.
 Removal from Probation: - a.
-Any student on academic probation shall be removed from probation when the cumulative GPA at GCCCD has improved to 2.0. - b.
-Any student on lack-of-progress probation shall be removed from probation when the cumulative units of "W," "I" or "NP" recorded at GCCCD are less than 50 percent of the total units attempted.
+Any student placed on academic probation shall be removed from probation when the cumulative GPA at GCCCD has improved to 2.0. - b.
+Any student placed on lack-of-progress probation shall be removed from probation when the cumulative units of "W," "I", "NC" or "NP" recorded at GCCCD are less than 50 percent of the total units attempted.